 Need to care for your animal

-This doesn’t just have to be an animal, it could be that you simply have a lot of personal appointments.
+This doesn’t just have to be an animal.
+It could be that you have a lot of personal appointments.
 Like a dentist's appointment or a veterinarian appointment.
-Bring up that you have a few of these on this day and it’s better that you simply take the day off.
+Bring up that you have a few of these on this day, and it’s better that you take the day off.
 Say something like, “I have a dentist and veterinarian appointment that I forgot about.
 They happened to both be on the same day.
 Is it okay if I use this as a vacation day?”

 Mental health day

 This isn’t a bad excuse.
 Most employers and team members will understand.
 But when you inform everyone about a mental health day, be sure you only express this to your manager or boss vs. your colleagues.
 Colleagues might not need to know this information.
 Say, “I’m not feeling myself today.
 Is it okay if I take a vacation day today?”

 What If I Need to Take Off in Advance

 If you need to get out of work in the future and know the date.
 Then you can either use a last-minute excuse the day you need to use it.
 Or decide that it’s better to take a vacation day or unpaid workday.